SAEmanuel/Sustainable_Port_Logistics_ISEP/docs/planning/Sprint1/Back-end-Module(s)/US-221/03.design/Readme.md

 ---

-### 3.3.
-Class Diagram (CD)
+### **3.3.
+Class Diagram (CD)**

-The class diagram represents the structural organization of the main components involved in the user story.
+The class diagram represents the structural organization of the components participating in this user story, according to the **DDD Layered Architecture** (Presentation → Application → Domain → Infrastructure).

-It includes the **Domain Aggregate**, **Application Service**, **Repository**, **Factory**, and **Controller**, following the **DDD Layered Architecture**.
+**Main Elements:**

-**Main elements:**
+* `VesselType` — Aggregate Root defining core attributes and business rules.
-- `VesselType` — Aggregate Root defining attributes and business rules.
+* `CreatingVesselTypeDto`, `UpdatingVesselTypeDto`, `VesselTypeDto` — Data Transfer Objects for inter-layer communication.
-- `CreatingVesselTypeDto` / `UpdatingVesselTypeDto` — DTOs used for data transfer between layers.
+* `IVesselTypeService` / `VesselTypeService` — Application Service responsible for orchestrating the use case logic.
-- `IVesselTypeService` / `VesselTypeService` — Application Service interface and implementation coordinating the use case.
+* `VesselTypeFactory` and `VesselTypeMappers` — Support consistent conversion between DTOs and Domain Entities.
-- `VesselTypeRepository` and `IUnitOfWork` — Infrastructure components for persistence and transaction management.
+* `IVesselTypeRepository` / `VesselTypeRepository` and `IUnitOfWork` — Handle persistence and transactional control.
-- `VesselTypeController` — REST controller handling API requests and responses.
+* `VesselTypeController` — Exposes REST API endpoints to external clients.
-- `ILogger` — Cross-cutting service for audit logging.
+* `ILogger` — Logs operations for audit and traceability.

 **Diagram:**